 The value of a penalty unit is adjusted in accordance with the CPI each financial year.
 If the new amount includes cents, then the amount is rounded down.

-In the ACT, penalty units are covered by the Legislation Act 2001.
+In the ACT, PUs are covered by the Legislation Act 2001.

-The penalty unit value must be reviewed by the Attorney-General at least once every 4 years.
+The PU value must be reviewed by the Attorney-General at least once every four years.

-A penalty unit for the Commonwealth applies where a person or company has committed a Commonwealth offence and is fined.
+A PU for the Commonwealth applies where a person or company has committed a Commonwealth offence and is fined.
 Recent amendments to the Crimes Act 1914 mean that the amount of the penalty unit will be automatically adjusted at the same rate as inflation every three years.